 Your sex life and testicular cancer

 Treatment for testicular cancer can affect your sex life.
-This is usually just for a short time.
+This is usually while you are having treatment and can be for some time afterwards.

 Testicular cancer and its treatments can cause a loss of interest in sex.
 This is also called a low libido or sex drive.
 This can be for a few different reasons including tiredness after treatment.